OpenMS/pyopenms_viz/docs/Parameters/Mobilogram.rst

 Mobilogram
 ==========

 Mobilograms are a type of plot used to visualize ion mobility data.
 In this plot, ion mobility is represented on the x-axis, while intensity is shown on the y-axis.
-The `by` parameter can be utilized to separate different mass traces, allowing for a clearer analysis of the data.
-Mobilograms function similarly to chromatograms, providing insights into the behavior of ions under varying conditions.
+The `by` parameter can be utilized to separate different mass traces.
+Functionally, mobilograms are similar to chromatograms.

 Parameters
 ----------